8979vivek/SQL--Retail-Sales-Analysis/README.md

  WITH ( FIRSTROW = 2, FIELDTERMINATOR = ',', TABLOCK );
 ```
 ### Data Exploration & Cleaning
-**Record Count**: Determine the total number of records in the dataset
+1. **Record Count**: Determine the total number of records in the dataset
-**Customer Count**: Find out how many unique customer are in the dataset.
+2. **Customer Count**: Find out how many unique customer are in the dataset.
-**Category Count**:Identify all unique product categories in the dataset.
+3. **Category Count**: Identify all unique product categories in the dataset.
-**Null Value Check**: Chack for any null values in the dataset and delete records with missing data.
+4. **Null Value Check**: Chack for any null values in the dataset and delete records with missing data.

 ```sql
 SELECT * FROM retail_sales